bigdatagenomics/mango/docs/browser/genomes.rst

 This will download required files for the genome build, compress them, and save them to <OUTPUT_LOCATION>.
 All builds accessible from the `UCSC Downloads page <http://hgdownload.cse.ucsc.edu/goldenPath>`__ are supported.

-The hg19.genome build exists in the example-files folder as a reference.
+The file ``hg19.genome`` build exists in the ``example-files/`` folder as a reference.

 Assembling a Custom Genome File
 -------------------------------

-If you need to assemble a custom genome file that is not supported by the make_genome executable, you can assemble one as follows.
+If you need to assemble a custom genome file that is not supported by the ``make_genome`` executable, you can assemble one as follows.

-First specify a folder ,<YOUR_GENOME>.genome, and include the following files:
+First specify a folder, <YOUR_GENOME>.genome, and include the following files:

-- cytoBand.txt: UCSC formatted cytoBand file.
+- cytoBand.txt: UCSC formatted cytoBand file
-- <YOUR_GENOME>.chrom.sizes: tab delimited file of chromosome names and sizes.
+- <YOUR_GENOME>.chrom.sizes: tab delimited file of chromosome names and sizes
-- refGene.txt: UCSC formatted tab delimited text file of gene information.
+- refGene.txt: UCSC formatted tab delimited text file of gene information
-- properties.txt: File containing metainformation for your genome.
+- properties.txt: File containing metainformation for your genome

-The properties.txt file should be formatted as follows:
+The ``properties.txt`` file should be formatted as follows:

 .. code:: bash